anon-blue/anon.blue/README.txt

 ter and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
-Than k you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+Than k you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (Higukkuukykuyiasde.)
 Wanted for raping his sister a nd his own 3 year old daughter (at the time was only 2) he is very un well and h as access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you ! <3    !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone La